pingcap/docs-cn/dm/dm-handle-alerts.md

 - Description:

-    When the relay log processing unit validates the binlog event read from the upstream and detects abnormal checksum information, this unit moves to the `Paused` state, and an alert is triggered immediately.
+    When the relay log processing unit validates the binlog event read from the upstream and detects abnormal checksum information, this unit moves to the `Paused` state, and an alert is triggered.

 - Solution: